Willie McCovey (1986)

 After retiring as a major league player, McCovey returned to the Giants as a senior advisor.

-In 2003, McCovey became the co-owner of McCovey's Restaurant, a bar and restaurant in Walnut Creek, California, that has a baseball theme.
+In 2003, McCovey became the co-owner of McCovey's Restaurant, a bar and restaurant with a baseball theme, in Walnut Creek, California.

 McCovey died on October 31, 2018.